 Figure 5.
 The ability of Cur_WPI25_HAp (a) and Cur_WPI35_HAp (b) biomaterials to degrade in PBS (control), collagenase I (Coll I), and proteinase K (Prot K) solutions during 3, 6, and 9 weeks of incubation.
-The normal distribution of data was analyzed using D’Agostino and Pearson omnibus normality test, then one-way ANOVA test followed by Tukey’s multiple comparison were performed in order to determine statistical differences between samples, P < 0.05: * Significantly different results compared to results obtained in PBS solution; # significantly different results compared to results obtained in collagenase I solution; $ significantly different results between data obtained after 3 weeks; @ significantly different results between data obtained after 6 weeks.
+The normal distribution of data was analyzed using a D’Agostino and Pearson omnibus normality test, then one-way ANOVA test followed by Tukey’s multiple comparison were performed in order to determine statistical differences between samples, P < 0.05: * Significantly different results compared to results obtained in PBS solution; # significantly different results compared to results obtained in collagenase I solution; $ significantly different results between data obtained after 3 weeks; @ significantly different results between data obtained after 6 weeks.

 3.6.
 Apatite formation ability

-The bioactivity of biomaterial in vitro is defined as its ability to form an apatite layer on its surface.
+The bioactivity of a biomaterial in vitro is defined as its ability to form an apatite layer on its surface.
 Thanks to the presence of apatite, strong, multi-phase bonds between scaffold and surrounding bone tissue may be created.
-The formation of this tight connection between biomaterial and bone (also called osseintegration) is necessary for proper healing and regeneration of bone tissue in vivo [17,18].
+The formation of this tight connection between biomaterial and bone (also called osseointegration) is necessary for proper healing and regeneration of bone tissue in vivo [17,18].
 This apatite formation ability experiment in vitro indicated that both biomaterials possessed the ability to create apatite on their curdlan-WPI matrixes even after 7 days of incubation (Fig. 6 a, b).
-Performed EDS measurements demonstrated that visible crystals were composed of calcium and phosphorus with similar Ca/P ratios ranging from 1.69-1.78.
-These ratios were very similar with Ca/P ratio determined for natural hydroxyapatite (1.67) [23].
-Hence, EDS results suggest the formation of calcium phosphate phase.
-If this is apatite, it is highly possible that after implantation, these biomaterials will form apatite layer on their surfaces and then they will be ossteointegrated into surrounding bone tissue.
-Interestingly, in our previous research, we demonstrated that thermally-obtained scaffold composed of curdlan and HAp granules did not possess the ability to form apatite.
+EDS measurements demonstrated that visible crystals were composed of calcium and phosphorus with similar Ca/P ratios ranging from 1.69-1.78.
+These ratios were very similar to the Ca/P ratio determined for natural hydroxyapatite (1.67) [23].
+Hence, EDS results suggest the formation of a calcium phosphate phase.
+If this is apatite, it is highly possible that after implantation, these biomaterials will form an apatite layer on their surfaces and then they will be osseointegrated into surrounding bone tissue.
+Interestingly, in our previous research, we demonstrated that thermally-obtained scaffolds composed of curdlan and HAp granules did not possess the ability to form apatite.
 Indeed, no presence of apatite was observed even after 28 days of incubation in SBF solution [23].
-Thus, the results obtained in this research indicate that addition of WPI to curdlan matrix enhances its bioactivity.
+Thus, the results obtained in this research indicate that the addition of WPI to a curdlan matrix enhances its bioactivity.